Become a Generative Family

 Family systems thinking reveals that a kind of internal guidance system is embedded in the multigenerational emotional process of many family histories.

-When a financial gift is made, many people notice only the first and obvious gift of the money.
-But the more valuable gift is the thought behind how the money was given.
+When a financial gift is made, many people notice only the gift of money.
+But often, the more valuable gift is the thought behind how the money was given.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.